-Boracay Island is a small isle in the Philippines situated 315 km (196 miles) south of Manila and 2 km (1.2 miles) off the northwest tip of the island of Panay Island, Western Visayas region, Philippines.
-Boracay Island and its beautiful beaches have received numerous awards from travel publications and agencies.
-In 2012 Boracay was awarded as the best island in the world from the travel magazine Travel + Leisure.
-The resort island was at the top of 2014 Best Islands in the World list by the international magazine Conde Nast Traveler.
-In 2016, it headed the list of the magazine's Top 10 destinations to watch.
+Boracay Island (Philippines) is located approx 315 km (196 ml) south of Manila and 2 km (1 ml) off the northwest tip of Panay Island.
+Boracay and its beautiful beaches have received numerous awards from travel media and tour agencies.
+In 2012 Boracay was awarded world's best island by Travel+Leisure.
+The resort island was also ranked "world's best" in 2014 by Conde Nast Traveler.

 Boracay Island comprises the barangays (wards) of Balabag, Manoc-Manoc, and Yapak in Malay municipality, Aklan Province.
 Boracay is administered by Philippine Tourism Authority and Aklan's provincial government.
 In 2010 Boracay Island had a population 28,370 people on a total area of 10.32 km2 (3.98 ml2)